abhhii/twigger/README.md

 Quickly checkout the app at this link: https://twiggerapp.herokuapp.com/

+Profile pics are not shown at heroku since heroku deletes any extra files added by the users

 To see this app in action
 1) Clone this repo\s\s
 2) Open terminal in the project directory